egemenimre/satmad/licenses/README.rst

 Licenses
 ========

-This directory holds license and credit information for the package, works the package is derived from, and/or datasets.
+This directory holds license and credit information for works satmad package is derived from or distributes, and/or datasets.

-Ensure that you pick a package licence which is in this folder and it matches the one mentioned in the top level README.rst file.
-If you are using the pre-rendered version of this template check for the word 'Other' in the README.
+The license file for the astropy package itself is placed in the root directory of this repository.